 This includes feeling tightly swaddled, cradled, or held with soft sounds and gentle movements.
 First of all, check these four things:

-• Hunger causes crying, so make sure baby is well fed.
+- Hunger causes crying, so make sure the baby is well-fed.

 I’m sure you’ve already tried those solutions, but they’re still the top four reasons baby might be crying.

 Let’s look at some other complementary health remedies which work on some babies with colic: